-The weather is starting to get colder.
-Many of you folks will soon be wearing large winter coats.
+The weather is becoming colder.
+Many of you folks will soon be wearing large winter coats if you aren’t already.
 Have you ever tried to draw your defensive firearm while you are bundled up in a winter parka?
 Sometimes it’s harder than one might think.

-A friend recently sent me an email asking for some winter coat carry advice.
-He normally carries a 9mm Glock 19 inside the waistband.
-He lives in Minnesota and found access to his Glock to be rather difficult when the gun is covered up by his heavy winter coat.
+A friend once asked me for some winter coat carry advice.
+He normally carried a 9mm Glock 19 inside the waistband.
+Living in Minnesota, he found access to his Glock to be rather difficult when the gun was covered up by his heavy winter coat.
 My friend wanted to supplement his Glock with a smaller pistol carried in his outside coat pocket for quicker access in cold temperatures.
 Which pistol would be the best choice?

 Revolver vs Auto Pistol?